Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

-We will now describe the track fitting procedure in more detail.
-The first step is to find an initial guess via some pattern recognition algorithm.
-If the chi-square minimization algorithm is not initialized to a point close enough to the global minimum we risk getting caught in a local, but not global, chi-square minimum.
-The pattern recognition algorithm used in this work is a brute force method to decide if the track passes to the right or left of the wire.
+Track fitting is done as follows.
+The first step is to make an initial guess of track parameters via a simple pattern recognition algorithm to seed the chi-square minimization algorithm.
+The pattern recognition algorithm used in this work is a brute force method to determine if the track passes to the right or left of the wire.
 We try $2^\text{(n hits)}$ different combinations of hit location, displaced either to the right or left of the wire by the radial distance.
-The combination of right/left decisions that has the best chi-square is used to seed the slope and intercept of the track.
+The combination of right/left decisions that has the best chi-square is used to provide initial values of the slope and intercept of the track.
 For the first pass, the error used is the expected MDT resolution function \cite{MDTResolution}.
 After the radial resolution function is measured, we iterate the entire resolution procedure until the coefficients in table \ref{tab:resVsRadiusPolyPars} converge.

-Track fitting again uses the matrix inversion technique.
-Tracks are modeled in a 2-dimensional plane and can be parameterized as a straight line with an angle with respect to the vertical and x-intercept (see figure \ref{fig:eventDisplay} for a definition of the x axis) as there is negligible magnetic field present.
+Track fitting again uses the linearized least-squares technique.
+Tracks are modeled in a 2-dimensional plane and can be parameterized as a straight line with an angle with respect to the vertical and x-intercept (see figure \ref{fig:eventDisplay} for a definition of the x axis).
 The choice of angle with respect to the vertical and x-intercept to describe a straight line avoids possible singularities in slope and y intercept for a purely vertical track.
 Additionally, tracks have a third parameter: a global time shift $\Delta t_0$.
-The $\Delta t_0$ distribution shown in figure \ref{fig:deltaT0} is appreciably wider than the distribution observed in the Run 2 MDT resolution paper, which recorded an RMS width of 0.7 nanoseconds (see figure 9 in \cite{MDTResolution}).
-Unlike tracks in the cavern, which have the LHC clock to reference a collision time, we must reconstruct the trigger time.
-The large scintillator area (approximately 1.5 m$^2$) smears the timing information, as the incident cosmic-ray may be closer to one end of the scintillator, and thus closer to one PMT, to the other.
-As discussed in section \ref{sec:DAQ}, the coincidence of both PMTs is the trigger signal.
-So there may be some delay on the order of nanoseconds associated with the DAQ system, requiring an additional degree of freedom in the tracking.
+The $\Delta t_0$ is introduced to account for the random variations in trigger time from cosmic rays which are unsynchronized with the clock used by the DAQ.
+The $\Delta t_0$ distribution shown in figure \ref{fig:deltaT0}.